WokLibCodeClub/.github/profile/README.md

 Students wishing to join the Code Club will need to register with Wokingham library.
 For information about registering and any other enquiries about the Code Club please contact Wokingham library: libraryevents@wokingham.gov.uk

+### Note about Club dates from January 2026

+Please note that from January 2026 the dates of Code Club sessions will be changing from the first and fourth Saturday of each month to the first and *last* Saturday of each month.
+This will hopefully avoid any confusion which has occurred in the past in the occasional months which have five Saturdays.
+It will also ensure that we always meed on two consecutive Saturdays, which will be good for continuity with projects that span across two weeks.

 ---

 ### About this website